ept/blog/src/yc-value.md

 **Being part of the best**

-The general theme I want to get across is that **Y Combinator is simply [number one](http://blog.businessofsoftware.org/2009/09/joel-spolskys-talk-at-business-of-software-2008-on-being-number-one.html)**.
+A lot of the points above are remarkable, but not intrinsically unique to Y Combinator; what's particularly special about YC is that it is **simply [number one](http://blog.businessofsoftware.org/2009/09/joel-spolskys-talk-at-business-of-software-2008-on-being-number-one.html)**.
 Being number one is very different from being number two or any number below.